terra-money/terrain/README.md

 ### Deploying on Testnet or Mainnet

-The predefined accounts in the `keys.terrain.js` file shown below can be utilized as signers on `testnet`.
+The predefined accounts in the `keys.terrain.js` file shown below can be used as signers on `testnet`.
 We will demonstrate how to deploy your smart contract utilizing the preconfigured `custom_tester_1` account.
 You may also add a personal account to the `keys.terrain.js` file by adding the account name as well as its corresponding private key.
 You can then use that account as the signer specifying the account name after the `--signer` flag in the `terrain deploy` command.

 <sub>**Warning:** _Utilizing a personal account for deployment requires the use of a private key or mnemonic.
 These are private keys that are generated upon the creation of your personal wallet.
 Saving or utilizing these keys on your personal computer may expose them to malicious actors who could gain access to your personal wallet if they are able to obtain them.
 You can create a wallet solely for testing purposes to eliminate risk.
 Alternatively, you can store your private keys as secret environment variables which you can then reference utilizing `process.env.SECRET_VAR` in `keys.terrain.json`.
 Use your private key or mnemonic at your own discretion._</sub>